 Preparing Chrome Shortcut or Icon

 Completing a branding import requires running an "unsafe" version of Chrome with disabled web security.
 Some organizations have security policies in place to restrict users from running Chrome in this way or to prevent changing browser settings.
-If this is the case for your organization, contact us through the Service Desk to have us perform the baseline branding import process for you.

 - Create a shortcut or icon to run Chrome.